jcoglan/presentations/faye-rubyconf/concepts/concepts.md

 # Tell, don’t ask

+!SLIDE callout
+# Don’t call us, we’ll call you

 !SLIDE center
-# Alan Kay on OOP
+# Alan Kay on objects

-"OOP to me means only messaging, local retention and protection and hiding of state-process."
+“I thought of objects being like biological cells, only able to communicate with messages.
+OOP to me means only messaging, local retention and protection and hiding of state-process.”

 !SLIDE callout